James Potter’s Profession:

 However, the “defiance” stated in the Prophesy may not have all been of the passive “escape” variety that Dumbledore cites.
 I had originally thought there may have been defiance of a more active, provocative order as well.
 Possibly in the matter of public statements, on the part of not just James Potter himself, but that of his family.

 In fact, it does nothing of the sort.
 It only suggests that Sirius Black decided to pay for his own bachelor pad during the summer before his last year at Hogwarts.
 Once he was of age, in short.
-Whereupon, I suspect that James probably spent most of his time crashing with Black, off his parents’ radar.
-That stupid off-canon scenelet that Rowling tossed out of the two of them playing around with a car chase with Muggle police and suspected DEs on brooms would appear to have taken place during this summer.
+Whereupon, I suspect that James probably spent much of his time crashing with Black, off his parents’ radar.
+That stupid off-canon scenelet that Rowling tossed out of the two of them larking about in a car chase with Muggle police and suspected DEs on brooms would appear to have taken place during that summer.

 It is widely understood from interviews that by the time of his own death, less than a handful of years after finishing school, James Potter had inherited enough money that he did not need to actually work for a living.
 And that by the time of Voldemort’s first defeat at Godric’s Hollow, Harry’s only surviving close relatives were the Dursleys.